grpc/grpc-node/README.md

 [![Build Status](https://travis-ci.org/grpc/grpc-node.svg?branch=master)](https://travis-ci.org/grpc/grpc-node)
 # gRPC on Node.js

+## Fork details

+This fork exists as a temporary grpc-tools artifact Node repository while we await Google publishing their own darwin-arm64 binaries for grpc-tools.
+See the additional details in update-grpc-tools-artifacts.sh or https://github.com/grpc/grpc-node/issues/1880 .

 ## Implementations

 For a comparison of the features available in these two libraries, see [this document](https://github.com/grpc/grpc-node/tree/master/PACKAGE-COMPARISON.md)